I am not a fan of rules-based relationships. I believe work best when not governed by a codex of regulations that would make a bureaucrat blush.

 It’s a normal human thing, I suppose, to see the world in polar terms: if there is no monogamy, then that means promiscuity and indiscriminate shagging; if there are no rules, then that means anarchy and chaos.
 But that isn’t really the case.

-I tend to see a big difference between “rules” and “boundaries.”
-To me, a rule is something that a person imposes on another.
+I see a difference between “rules” and “boundaries.”
+A rule is something that a person imposes on another.
 “I forbid you to have unbarriered sex with any other person” is a common example.
 It is a statement of intent to assert control over the actions of another.

 Boundaries are things we put on ourselves.
 “In order to protect my sexual health, I reserve the right to discontinue having sexual intercourse with you if you have unbarriered sex with any other person” is an example.